carijung/DH110-InterfaceDesign/README.md

 ![Screenshot (61)](https://user-images.githubusercontent.com/114601962/200809671-36ff4968-eddf-4f43-81d9-c0b1c8d9f22d.png)

 > I conducted a 5 second impression test with my friend and the overall feedbacks were positive.
-They liked how One thing I would chamge is asking about the
+I didn't explicitly ask about the buttons to test the visibility and it turned out that the design of the buttons were suggessful.

 ## Accessibility (color-contrast) check